 Hollyhock sits on the traditional territories of the Klahoose, Tla’amin, Homalco Nations.
 We are committed to renewing our relationships with the First Nations peoples on whose territories we are guests.

-Since 1982 Hollyhock has built upon the history of this land as a place of gathering for First Nations, a pioneering homestead and the site of an important human potential education centre.
+Since 1982 Hollyhock has built upon the history of this land as a place of gathering, a pioneering homestead, and the site of an important human potential education centre.
 On this foundation of gathering, pioneering and learning, Hollyhock’s founders dreamed of creating a lifelong learning and leadership curriculum to inspire, nourish and support people intent on service to a better world.

 This story, written by one of Hollyhock’s founders, Rex Weyler, tells how Hollyhock was named.
 It commemorated Hollyhock’s 25th Anniversary in 2007.

 Fortune Tellers and Whispering Trees

 By Rex Weyler

 In the summer of 1981, I attended the Vancouver Folk Festival as I had every year since it started.
 At midday, on one of the small stages, a group of seven women from Hungary performed astounding vocal harmonies.
 The oldest woman appeared about 70 and the youngest girl about 12.
 The other women ranged in height and age.
 This, I thought, is culture.
 The old woman was once the little girl.
 The little girl will one day lead this group as an elder.
 This is how real human culture works.